ActuallyGiggles/Twitch-Chat-Mimicker/README.md

 ### INSTRUCTIONS:
-If you are NOT a developer, or aren't willing to learn Go, simply download the `mimic.exe` file located in releases and run it.
+Simply download the `mimic.exe` file located in releases and run it.

 Features:
 1. Help you get your OAuth, Client ID, and Access Token.